-- Read full story below after Author’s Bio-section…
+- Read the full story below after Author’s Bio-section…

 Shri Prahlad Sabnani, Deputy General Manager of State Bank of India, Corporate Centre, Mumbai, has authored this article.
-During his 40 year tenure, He has controlled rural, semi-urban and urban branches in the bank as Deputy General Manager, Regional Manager in the bank.
+During his 40-year tenure, He has controlled rural, semi-urban, and urban branches in the bank as Deputy General Manager, and Regional Manager in the bank.
 He was recognized by the Indian Banks Association (IBA), Mumbai as the prestigious “CH Bhabha Banking Research Scholarship.”
 Under this, he successfully completed the research work on the topic “Branch profitability – its method of correct assessment”.

 Besides being a successful banker and researcher, he has also written books related to economics and banking.

 How Pharmacy Hub is growing worldwide?

 In terms of size, India’s pharmaceutical industry currently ranks third globally

 The total annual business of drugs in India from 2019-to 2020 was Rs 289,998 crore.
 India exports 20% of the generic medicines used in the world.
 India has a strong network of more than 10,500 industrial centers for drug manufacturing and more than 3,000 Pharma companies manufacturing drugs in India.
 India is also the largest vaccine-producing country in the whole world.

 Read, Why is India the Pharmacy of the World- at https://www.financialexpress.com/lifestyle/health/why-is-india-the-pharmacy-of-the-world/2337554/